teamshield/greenfield-api-questions/README.md

 - `npm install` - install dependencies
 - `npm start` - start the server in production

-> Alternatively run the following script to simultaneously run the server and build

-- `npm run dev` - concurrently start the server and build the front end

 * Navigate to http://localhost:4000/

 ## Technologies-Used